OpenMDAO/dymos/joss/paper.md

 Dymos has been used to demonstrate the coupling of flight dynamics and subsystem thermal constraints in electrical aircraft applications [@Falck2017a; @Hariton2020a].
 NASA's X-57 "Maxwell" is using Dymos for mission planning to maximize data collection while abiding the limits of battery storage capacity and subsystem temperatures [@Schnulo2018a; @Schnulo2019a].
-Other authors have used Dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].
+Other authors have used Dymos to perform studies of aircraft acoustics [@Ingraham2020a] and the design of supersonic aircraft with thermal fuel management systems [@Jasa2018a].

-## Optimal-control example: Brachistochone
+## Optimal-control example: Brachistochrone

 As a simple use-case of Dymos, consider the classic brachistochrone optimal control problem.
 There is a bead sliding along a frictionless wire strung between two points of different heights,